paulissoft/pato-gui/README.md

 ## Installation <a name="installation" />

 This utility needs Python 3.
-To be able to support several Python environments on your computer I prefer [Mamba from Miniforge](https://github.com/conda-forge/miniforge), see the installation instructions there.
-Mamba is an environment manager similar to Conda variants like Anaconda, [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) but much faster.
+In order to support several Python versions/environments on your computer, I prefer [Mamba from the Miniforge project on GitHub](https://github.com/conda-forge/miniforge).
+See the installation instructions there if you want to use that distribution.
+Mamba is an environment manager similar to Conda variants like Anaconda and [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) but much faster.
 Together with [Poetry](https://python-poetry.org/docs/) this is a good combination to distribute libraries to PyPi.

 ### Start a command prompt <a name="start-command-line-prompt" />

-Needed for installating and running the PATO GUI.
-Please Google it if you don't know how.
+Needed for installing and running the PATO GUI.
+Please Google it if you don't know how to start a command prompt.

 First please note that the dollar sign you will see below is the command line prompt sign and not a character you have to type.
 The command line prompt will differ between Operating Systems.